ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 Note: a maximum retention period of 1000 years can be specified for the objects.

-Note: In order to create a retention plocy, you need Manager role.
+Note: In order to create a retention policy on a bucket, you will need Manager role.
 See [Bucket permissions](/docs/services/cloud-object-storage/iam/buckets.html#bucket-permissions) for more details.

 ### Legal hold
 Certain records (objects) may need to be prevented from deletion even after retention period expiration e.g. a legal review that is pending completion may require access to records for an extended duration that goes beyond the retention period that was originally set for the object.
 In such a scenario a legal hold flag can be applied at the object level.